Ama114/sentiment-analysis-BI-group-work-/README.md

 ### sentiment_analysis_project

 Sentiment analysis uses natural language processing and machine learning techniques to analyze the emotional tone or sentiment behind a piece of text.
-It involves identifying and categorizing opinions expressed in a text as positive, negative, or neutral.
+It involves identifying and categorizing opinions expressed in a text as positive, negative, or neutral. in this, we use binary classification problem for this.
 ##### Steps
   ##### 1  Download Dataset
             dataset link: https://www.kaggle.com/datasets/dineshpiyasamara/sentiment-analysis-dataset